 - Piracy: Software for downloading videos from YouTube is easily available.
 Today, security firms are measuring an increase in piracy and other digital attacks every year.
 Digital TV Research estimates that by 2022, piracy will cost businesses $52 billion a year.

-- Ads: Whether someone watches a video on YouTube or via an embedded players on site, YouTube displays ads.
-This distracts your viewers and draw them away from your business content.
+- Ads: Whether someone watches a video on YouTube or via an embedded player on site, YouTube displays ads.
+This distracts your viewers and draws them away from your business content.

 - Poor Analytics: YouTube users can learn very little about visitors’ behavior and interaction with your content.